ippontech/iroco2/docs/deployment/guide.md

 ## Backup & Restore

-The RDS databases that are created by the terraform modules are automatically backed up using AWS RDS snapshot.
-If needed you can follow this step by [step guide](https://docs.aws.amazon.com/aws-backup/latest/devguide/restoring-rds.html) from AWS to restore it.
+The RDS databases which are created by the terraform modules are automatically backed up using AWS RDS snapshot.
+If needed you can follow this [step by step guide](https://docs.aws.amazon.com/aws-backup/latest/devguide/restoring-rds.html) from AWS to restore it.

 ## Secrets and data